 Business owners also need working capital to keep the business up and running until it begins to support itself.
 Even if the only benefit gained from joining a franchise system was the information needed to project how much your total investment was going to be, paying the initial franchise fee would be worth it!

-Without the knowledge that comes from a mature franchisor, small business owners would need to research equipment suppliers, work with architects and décor designers, determine site requirements, locate vendors, and on and on.
-But without a base of reference and advice from someone who has gone through the process before, locating all of the resources they will require will take time.
-And, for new business owners, time is a very expensive commodity.
+Without the knowledge that comes from a mature franchisor, small business owners need to do all their own research on equipment suppliers, work with architects and décor designers, determine site requirements, locate vendors, and on and on.
+Without a base of reference and advice from someone who has gone through the process before, locating all the resources needed to open a business takes a lot of time – and for new business owners, time is a very expensive commodity.

 - The existing franchisees in the system.
 Franchisees that have recently developed new locations can provide real-time estimates of what is required.
 Even with information provided by the franchisor, smart new franchisees will talk to other franchisees to confirm what the franchisor has estimated.

-- Item VII in the franchisor’s FDD.
-Every franchisor is required to prepare and deliver to prospective franchisees a copy of their disclosure document – the FDD.
-Within the FDD the franchisor is required to estimate the initial investment each franchisee will require – including the working capital they will need during the early months of operation.
+- Item 7 in the franchisor’s FDD.
+Every franchisor is required to prepare and deliver to prospective franchisees a copy of their disclosure document – the Franchise Disclosure Document (FDD).
+Within the FDD the franchisor is required to provide an estimate of the initial investment each franchisee will require, including the working capital they will need during the early months of operation.

 Whether you plan to open up an independent business or a franchise, with the exception of the franchise fee and other costs unique to franchising, new business owners should be prepared to estimate, among other items:

 - The cost of finding the location: Even if the landlord pays the real estate agent’s commission, you will probably incur the cost of research on the market including demographics, traffic studies, and your competition.

 - Security deposits: Expect everyone to look for you to give them a security deposit – the landlord and the utilities will probably be the first to ask.